 So, how can you improve your credit score, or maintain your good credit score?
 We’ve gathered a few truths and myths, with insights from U.S. Bank Client Relationship Specialist Holly Rae Kevelin (NMLS# 520557) and Branch Manager Jason Dean Namyst (NMLS# 1530787) around simple ways to build and maintain good credit:

 1. Truth: Late payments can hurt your credit score

 Your payment history makes up about 35-40 percent of your credit score, and paying credit card bills late can impair your ability to get more credit or a lower interest rate down the road.
 If you are accustomed to paying the entire balance of your credit cards monthly, that’s great, but add a layer of security by setting an account alert on your phone and marking your calendar to send your payments in on time.
 Or, take advantage of automated bill-payment options so you can set the payment up in your account and enable auto-pay when it’s due.

 2. Truth: You should always use credit cards responsibly

 When calculating your credit score, there’s a heavy focus on your credit behavior.
 Responsible use of credit cards can improve your credit history.
-Stay within your means, and make sure your credit limit doesn’t exceed the money you usually have on hand.
-Consider applying for just two cards—a credit card at a local department store or gas company, and a major credit card.
-Use these cards on small purchases and, as stated in the first tip, pay the balances in full monthly.
+Stay within your means and pay the balances in full monthly whenever possible.

 It’s important to note when you’re applying for any loan, including a mortgage, that the bank will take your credit score into consideration.
-If you have a high credit score, the bank will be more likely to lend you a higher amount of loan or offer you a better interest rate.
+If you have a high credit score, the bank will be more likely to offer you a better interest rate.
 A better interest rate can result in a smaller monthly payment.

 As you’re working to improve your credit score, be on the lookout for scams.
 Learn more about how to spot a credit repair scam.